ddavila0/xcache_consistency_check/README.md

-1. To analyze a single root file that is full.
+#### Analyze a single root file that is full.

 ```
 bin/xcache_consistency_check --rootfile <ROOT_FILE> --full_file
 ```

-2. To analyze a single partial root file when there is a corresponding cinfo file with the same name and path as the root file to be analized.
+#### Analyze a single partial root file when there is a corresponding cinfo file with the same name and path as the root file to be analized.

 ```
 bin/xcache_consistency_check --rootfile <ROOT_FILE>